kubeflow/arena/docs/userguide/3-tfjob-distributed.md

 Arena supports and simplifies distributed TensorFlow Training(ps/worker mode).
-This example

 1. To run a distributed Tensorflow Training, you need to specify: